Autism in Women Signs, Causes, and Diagnosis

 1. Social difficulties: Autism symptoms in women

-Women with autism often find it difficult to read and respond to social cues.
+Women with autism were found to respond and read delayed to social cues.
 Many females required a checklist to tackle this.
-And usually, they face socially anxiety, ruminate on their social interactions, and may end up feeling left alone despite their best efforts to be sociable.
+Usually, they face social anxiety, ruminate on their social interactions, and may feel left alone despite their best efforts to be sociable.

-An autistic women may interact perfectly in one-to-one but they usually face difficulties being a part of groups or might feel exhausted after too much social interaction continuously.
+Autistic women may interact perfectly in one-on-one, but they usually face difficulties being a part of groups or might feel exhausted after too much social interaction continuously.

 2. Sensory Sensitivity: Autism Symptoms in women

 People with autism experience intense sensory sensitivity.
 They may have a heightened sense of awareness about smells, light, sounds, and touch.
 People with autism have a feeling of being unable to tolerate more than their selection.
 Because of this, they reject many things outright.
-Usually, such people face difficulties with the light, sound, and light of the crowd.
+Usually, such people face difficulties with the crowd’s light, sound, and light.

-Stimming is referred to as repetitive behavior.
+Stimming is referred to as repetitive behaviour.
 For instance, hand flapping, repetition of words or phrases, and rocking or spinning.
 These are the parts of self-steaming.
-In females, you can see pacing, hair twirling, skin picking, feet rubbing, etc. People with autism tend to stim more than normal people.
+In females, you can see pacing, hair twirling, skin picking, feet rubbing, etc. Autistic people used to stim more than normal people.

 4. Executive function

-With this issue they may find it difficult to organize themselves, finish their tasks, and maintain emotional control.
-They may be less interested in doing their tasks In-home and office.
-In-home work like keeping a clean house, maintaining healthy habits, or eating breakfast.
+With this issue, they may struggle to organize, finish tasks, and maintain emotional control.
+They may be less interested in doing their chores at home and in the office.
+In-home work includes keeping a clean house, maintaining healthy habits, and eating breakfast.

 5. Camouflaging

 It is noticed that autistic women tend to be more social than autistic men.
 They spend a considerable amount of time and energy masking or camouflaging.
-However neurotypicals of both genders camouflage, but females autistic tend to do with a higher degree.
+However, neurotypicals of both genders camouflage, but autistic females tend to do so to a higher degree.

 6. Obsessive Interests

 People with autism tend to have intense interests.
-Most autistic people display “what if-then” thinking and often want to get to the bottom of how something works.
-While autistic males often focus on specific objects or things, females often display an intense interest in a more expansive range of subjects such as romanticism.
+Most autistic people display “what if-then” thinking and often want to understand how something works.
+While autistic males frequently focus on specific objects or things, females usually show intense interest in a more expansive range of subjects, such as romanticism.

 7. Sleep issues

-Sleeping imbalance is a sensory issue, females autistic experience difficulty with sleeping.
+Sleeping imbalance is a sensory issue; autistic females experience difficulty with sleeping.
 Due to high sensitivity to noise at night, it becomes a problem while sleeping.
-And the presence of another person with autistic can worsen their sleep issues.
+The presence of another person with autism can worsen their sleep issues.

 8. Difficulties with eye contact

 Eye contact is a common issue with autistic people.
-However, it is changed with continuous training.
-If someone feels hard and unnatural with eye contact, it could be a sign of autism.
+However, it has changed with continuous training.
+If someone feels stiff and unnatural when making eye contact, it could be a sign of autism.

 9. Emotional Regulation